Unblocking Intellectual property rights

-Andrew was Intellectual Property Fellow for the Shuttleworth Foundation from 2007 to 2010.
+Andrew - our first fellow in our new funding model - was Intellectual Property Fellow for the Shuttleworth Foundation from 2007 to 2010.
 He was also Legal Lead for Creative Commons South Africa, a co-founder and director of The African Commons Project, charter member of Freedom to Innovate South Africa and a research associate at the LINK Center.
 After teaching at Wits Law School he was a fellow at the Stanford Center for Internet and Society.

 A renowned speaker in his field, Andrew has delivered addresses at the Second Conference on Access to Knowledge at Yale Law School, Digital Citizens Indaba at Rhodes University and the National Science and Technology Forum.

 Andrew worked extensively on access to knowledge, IP law reform and open education in South Africa throughout his fellowship.
 With his help, we defined many of the legal frameworks we rely on today, and for much of the progress we have made towards making open viable in a overtly-closed world.